lupyuen/ikea_air_quality_sensor/README.md

 16  11  0b  00  00  00  2e  00  00  03  1c  00  00  00  2c  01  00  00  00  54
 ```

-Yep we see the 20 bytes of Sensor Data!
+Yep we see the 20-byte frames of Sensor Data, and the PM 2.5 encoded inside!

 # Connect to LoRaWAN and The Things Network